 Call for Papers

 CSUSB's nationally award-winning journal of history, History in the Making, is gearing up for another great year.
 This journal is written, edited, and produced by students and is judged in a national competition sponsored by the Phi Alpha Theta National History Honor Society.
-Four out of the last five volumes submitted have won first, second, or third prize in this competition.
+The last five volumes submitted have won first, second, or third prize in this competition.
 Journals are judged on quality of content, editing, and overall design.

 Any students regardless of major who are interested in contributing their talents and in learning more about planning, editing, and producing an academic journal are welcome to submit their work for possible publication.

 We will consider any of the following for publication:

 - Original primary source based papers either on a historical topic or using an historical approach will be considered.